SPEEDWAY Mini Bike Information Chronological Guide.|

 On this 14" speedway wheel fork, the Rupp version needs to be cut to 5.75" in length.

-Used Rupp front end bushings, will cut to the proper length.
+Used Rupp front end bushings, will cut to the proper length for use on a 14" wheel fork.

 After you have them cut to length, the ends need to be modified.